 15.1.
 Comparability - geographical

 Definitions and classifications have been harmonised in a series of legal acts.
-The HICP is produced based on minimum standards that may be applied with some flexibility as long as the effect on the value of the indicator remains below 0.1 percentage point on average over one year against the previous year (Article 4 of Regulation 2016/792 of the European Parliament and the Council).
+The HICP is produced based on minimum standards that may be applied with some flexibility as long as the effect on the value of the indicator remains below 0.1 percentage point on average over one year against the previous year, according to Article 4 of Regulation 2016/792 of the European Parliament and the Council.

 The continuous work carried out for the harmonisation of methodologies across the EU Member States is expected to further improve the comparability of the HICP across countries.